abhishek-sh26/VSD_QUADRON_RTL2GDS_SOC_IMPLEMENTATION/README.md

 <details>
 <summary><strong>PHASE - 1 Block Selection and Analysis</strong></summary>

-## Objective
-The objective of this phase is to select a suitable RTL block and understand its structure, inputs/outputs, hierarchy, and dependencies.
+- The objective of this phase is to select a suitable RTL block and understand its structure, inputs/outputs, hierarchy, and dependencies.

 <img width="1184" height="403" alt="all blocks week6" src="https://github.com/user-attachments/assets/ad3656ca-6885-4ebf-9b56-786f2d30a4fb" />